phorton1/base-apps-artisan/docs/jquery.md

-Likewise, jquery-ui's approach to 'explaining' theming is to start off by giving you a list of EVERY CLASS that ANY OBJECT might ever have,
+Likewise, jquery-ui's approach to 'explaining' theming is to start off by giving you a list of EVERY CLASS that ANY OBJECT might ever have, and never presenting any kind of overview.

 According to jquery-ui's recommendations, one should start by downloading a 'theme' from ThemeRoller and stick it in their project.
-I saw a note that I started with 'Dark Hive', and downloaded that.
+I saw a note that I previously started with 'Dark Hive', so I went to the current ThemeRoller and downloaded that.
 It gave me a jquery-ui-1.13.2.custom.zip file that not only RE-GIVES me jquery, and jquery-ui.js JAVASCRIPT files, but does not even include the name of the theme I downloaded.
 Sheesh.

 With the following hugely complicated url embeded in it